antonhornquist/Grrr-sc/README.md

 			// handle press / release

 			// if press / release results should result in a new value call
-			// value_action to set value and notify any observing objects this.valueAction_(newValue);
+			// valueAction to set value and notify any observing objects this.valueAction_(newValue);

 		};